macadmins/installapplications/README.md

 1. MDM will send a push request utilizing `InstallApplication` to inform the device of a package installation.
 2. InstallApplications (this tool) will install and load it's LaunchDaemon.
 2. InstallApplications (this tool) will install and load it's LaunchAgent if in the proper context (installed outside of SetupAssistant).
-3. InstallApplications will begin to install your prestage packages (if configured) during the SetupAssistant.
+3. InstallApplications will begin to install your setupassistant packages (if configured) during the SetupAssistant.
-4. If stage1 packages are configured, InstallApplications will wait until the user is in their active session before installing.
+4. If userland packages are configured, InstallApplications will wait until the user is in their active session before installing.
-5. If stage 2 packages are configured, InstallApplications will install these packages during the user session.
 6. InstallApplications will gracefully exit and kill it's process.

 ## Stages
-There are currently three stages of packages:
+There are currently two stages of packages:
-#### prestage ####
+#### setupassitant ####
 - Packages/rootscripts that should be prioritized for download/installation _and_ can be installed during SetupAssistant, where no user session is present.
-#### stage1 ####
+#### userland ####
 - Packages/rootscripts/userscripts that should be prioritized for download/installation but may need to be installed in the user's context.
 This could be your UI tooling that informs the user that a DEP workflow is being used.
 This stage will wait for a user session before installing.
-#### stage2 ####
-- Packages/rootscripts/userscripts that need to be installed, but are not needed immediately.
-- stage2 begins immediately after the conclusion of stage1.

-By utilizing prestage/stage1, you can have **almost instant UI notifications** for your users.
+By utilizing setupassistant/userland, you can have **almost instant UI notifications** for your users.

 ## Notes
-- InstallApplications will only begin installing stage1 when a user session has been started.
+- InstallApplications will only begin installing userland when a user session has been started.
 This is to reduce the likelihood of your packages attempting to start UI elements during SetupAssistant.

 ### Signing
 You will **NEED** to sign this package for use with DEP/MDM.
 To acquire a signing certificate, join the [Apple Developers Program](https://developer.apple.com).